harihaysrun/coffee/README.md

 <img src="https://github.com/harihaysrun/coffee/blob/main/images/readme/main.png">

 <!-- # Project name and summary -->
 "What coffee should I drink today?" is a question I find myself asking rather frequently.
 I tend to stick to the same coffee type (cold brew) when I'm at home or outside.
-The repetitiveness of drinking the same coffee every day has inspired me to start "Where's my coffee?", a coffee shop explorer and randomiser that recommends users a type of coffee and shop, so that they can go on to explore the shop's menu and perhaps even make an order with them.
+The repetitiveness of drinking the same coffee every day has inspired me to start "Where's my coffee?", a coffee shop explorer and randomiser that recommends users a type of coffee and shop, so that they can go on to explore the shop's menu and perhaps even patronise or make an order with them.

-If you find yourself asking the same question like I do, then this is for you.
+If you find yourself asking the same question like me, then this is for you.

 <!-- Make sure to justify why the project should exist -->